jagumya/737-800YV/README.md

 Rename the file from '737-800-main' to '737-800YV'

-Note: Split-Scimitar Winglets are currently unsupported
+Note: Split-Scimitar Winglets are currently unsupported, and the wind sound is too loud.

 # Contributors
 This aircraft was modified and updated in a joint effort by the following people: